Standardized & Reproducible

 In just a few easy steps, users can run industry-leading bioinformatics pipelines for a wide range of different data types:

-That’s why the Cosmos-Hub team have built and curated some of the best pipelines in the field so you can make the most of your data!
+The Cosmos-Hub team have built and curated microbial genomics pipelines optimised for various sequencing technologies, so you can make the most of your data!

 All pipelines are version-controlled to ensure standardization across your studies and between your team.